.:: WHO WE ARE ::.

 OUR KENNEL NAME

 When I decided to breed, I began thinking of a kennel name.
 As it was a british breed and I was thinking of giving English names to the dogs, the kennel name should be English too.
-I first had chosen “Woolygan’s”, for obvious reasons, but it was refused.
-Eventually, the affix “Sealords” was accepted (back in 1992) and I started breeding under that prefix (with the first litter being born in the beginning of 1994).
+Eventually, the affix “SeaLords” was accepted (back in 1992) and I started breeding under that prefix (with the first litter being born in the beginning of 1994).

 BREEDING PHILOSOPHY